RAV-Organization/SE_Project1_Wolftrack/README.md

 This project is made possible by the incredible donation of time from NC State Project Contributors and the advice/support of CSC 510 teaching staff.
 NC State University has made the resources for this project possible, and will continue to support CSC 510 projects for the forseeable future.

 <h2>Help</h2>
-View some common issues users have identified in our troubleshooting guide.
-We list tips and tricks for identifying where the issue may be coming from.
-Issue reports may be linked to this guide if you identify a bug that is a software limitation.

-You can visit our website with full descriptions of our classes and methods by opening index.html within your file explorer.
-Included on the website is user profiles of people who should use the software and success stories!

-Need more support?
 Our primary method for addressing bugs and feature requests should be through submitting an issue ticket in the "Issues" tab.
-If you need additional support, please reach out to our development email develop.nak@gmail.com and a member of the team will be in contact with you shortly.
-You can also email the development email to asked to be added to our subsriber list for updates regarding the project's development.

 <h2>License</h2>
 Distributed under the MIT License.
 See LICENSE for more information.